In this article, we are going to introduce you a woodworking trick named: wood joints without nails.

 Secret Mitred Dovetail

-The secret mitred dovetail joint that also called ‘full-blind mitred dovetail’, is one of the
+The secret mitred dovetail joint that also called ‘full-blind mitred dovetail’, is one of the joints.

 This joint usually is being used in the highest class of woodworking projects like kitchen cabinets.

 It offers a strong connection which is totally hidden from both outside faces of the wood joint.

 In fact, you are not able to see pins and tiles from the outside.

 The sliding dovetail is a method of joining two boards at right angles, where the intersection occurs within the middle of one of the boards and at the end of the other one.

 Actually Sliding dovetail joint is not a corner joint.